 4. Helvellyn, Lake District, England

 You’ll admire glacial coves, the sharp ridges of Swirral Edge, and the famous Striding Edge.
 There are plenty of routes to the summit of Helvellyn for different degrees of experience.
-For experienced walkers, you can find a few more challenging ascents.
-You might enjoy taking the route, which includes Striding Edge, which features an element of scrambling.
-This ridge walk requires your full attention as it can be extremely hazardous.
+Experienced walkers can find a few more challenging ascents.
+You might enjoy taking the route which includes Striding Edge, which features an element of scrambling.
+This ridge walk requires your full attention as it can be highly hazardous.
 However, the stunning Lake District views at the top on a clear day are always worth it.

 FAQs about climbing Helvellyn;